 Symposium To Explore Federal Right to Education

-A symposium to be held at the University of Virginia School of Law on April 2 will explore whether the United States should recognize a federal right to education and what that would look like.
+An online symposium to be held at the University of Virginia School of Law on Nov.
+9 will explore whether the United States should recognize a federal right to education and what that would look like.